-We are a multidisciplinary team consisting of psychologist Dr. Catherine Barbe and psychoeducator Vanessa Choukroun, specializing in the assessment of Autism Spectrum Disorder (ASD) and other associated neurodevelopmental disorders (intellectual disability, global developmental delay, attention deficit disorder with or without hyperactivity) for young people aged 18 months to 18 years.
-We offer services in French and English.
+We are a multidisciplinary team made up of a psychologist, Dr. Catherine Barbe, and a psychoeducator, Vanessa Choukroun, who specialize in the assessment of Autism Spectrum Disorder (ASD) and other associated neurodevelopmental disorders…

 Holder of a doctorate in psychology since 2009, she developed her expertise in the health and social services network, working as a psychologist in a physical disability rehabilitation center.
 In this environment, she had the opportunity to assess and intervene with a multicultural pediatric clientele with physical, sensory and neurodevelopmental disabilities (e.g. visual impairment, motor impairment, autism spectrum disorder, global developmental delay).